When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 modulation, and eye contact to engage the ventral vagal system and

-therapeutic attunement and provides clients with embodied tools to shift
+therapeutic attunement and gives clients embodied tools to shift

 states, breaking the cycle of patterned responses.